Maui > Land Activities > Bike > Mountain

-Above the parking lot many miles of relatively smooth single and double track trails lead you all through the reserve.
-For a fun five or six mile loop, go through the gate at the far end of the gravel parking area.
-Follow the double track to a t-intersection with a well marked sign.
+Above the parking lot over 20 miles of relatively smooth single and double track trails lead you all through the reserve.
+For one of the fun five or six-mile loops, go through the gate at the far end of the gravel parking area.
+Follow the double track to a t-intersection with a well-marked sign.
 Go right.
-Eventually you will do a single track loop with lots of fun turns and fast straightaways that brings you right back to the t-intersection.
+Eventually, you will do a single-track loop with lots of fun turns and fast straightaways that bring you right back to the t-intersection.

 Be adventurous, but don’t be stupid.
 Even though you might not always know exactly where you are, all trails will eventually lead you back to the bottom of the steep paved hill just after the entrance gate.
 Local riders have made a lot of fun trails in between the more obvious main trails, and they are worth taking the time to explore.

 From the Hana Highway (Highway 36) turn right onto the Haleakala Highway (Highway 37).
 Turn left on Makawao Avenue (State Highway 400).
 Go straight through the four-way intersection in the center of town.
 Just past Saint Theresa’s Catholic Church make a right onto Piiholo Road.
-After about a mile and a half (just past the Piiholo Ranch Zipline course on the left) the road will Y. Take the left fork onto the narrow and windy Waiahiwi Road.
-After about a quarter mile you will be forced to make a right onto Kahakapao Road.
+After about a mile and a half, the road will Y. Take the left fork onto the narrow and windy Waiahiwi Road.
+After about a quarter-mile you will be forced to make a right onto Kahakapao Road.
 Follow Kahakapao Road another mile and a half to the top.
 Pass through the gate and go down then up a very steep paved hill with deep water bars built into the road.
-Parking is on your right in a gravel lot about a quarter mile past the gate.
+Parking is on your right in a gravel lot about a quarter-mile past the gate.